 Codesigning the TGMS

 The Tri-agency grants management solution (TGMS) project is committed to engaging in codesign activities with users to acquire knowledge that is foundational in guiding the configuration of the grants management solution.
-The team will work with stakeholders to incorporate feedback where possible.
+The team continues to work with stakeholders to incorporate feedback where possible.

 Approach

-In the fall 2019 and winter of 2020, individuals from the research community (primary users of the agencies’ systems) participated in workshops to identify key needs, tasks, and pain points of the current tri agency grants management systems.
-Users mapped their end-to-end grants management experiences to gain greater visibility into how they interact with current grants management systems and what an ideal future state experience would look like.
-See below what the TGMS team heard from applicants, reviewers and research administrators.
+In fall 2019 and winter 2020, individuals from the research community (primary users of the agencies’ systems) participated in workshops to identify key needs, tasks, and pain points within the current tri-agency grants management systems.
+Through these sessions, users mapped their end-to-end grants management experiences to gain greater visibility into their interactions with current grants management systems and to define their ideal future-state experience.
+Below is a summary of the insights gathered from applicants, reviewers and research administrators.

 User design principles